WarpWing/Longhorn/README.md

 # APIPlayground
 This is my first ever real API that I write that does a variety of things.
-Runs on Flask and Json
+Runs on Flask and JSON